The Proper Dose of Marijuana for New Users

 Too High a Dose Can Trigger Anxiety

-When someone first suggested I try medical marijuana, my response was, “I can’t use marijuana.
+When someone first suggested I try medical marijuana, my initial response was, “I can’t use marijuana.
 It gives me anxiety.”

 The thing is, back then before my pot patient day, I was completely uneducated about cannabis.
 I had no idea that every strain of cannabis can cause a different physical reaction.